gpimblott/zxemulator/README.md

 The current GitHub workflow builds the following artifacts:
 - macOS DMG
 - macOS Standalone Binary
-- Linux Debian
+- Linux Debian (Experimental)
-- Linux TGZ
+- Linux TGZ (Experimental)
-- Linux RPM
+- Linux RPM (Experimental)

+NB : The Linux packages are experimental and may not work as expected as I have developed this on Mac.

-A windows executable will be added in the future.
+A windows executable may be added in the future.

 ## Features